srvk/DiViMe/docs/source/usage.md

 ```
-$ vagrant ssh -c "tools/ldc_sad.sh data/"
+$ vagrant ssh -c "tools/opensmile_sad.sh data/"
 $ vagrant ssh -c "tools/noisemes_sad.sh data/"
 ```

 And this will result in your having the following three files in your /data/ folder:

 - participant23.wav
-- ldc_sad_participant23.rttm
+- opensmile_sad_participant23.rttm
 - noisemes_sad_participant23.rttm

-If you look inside one of these .rttm's, say the ldc_sad one, it will look as follows:
+If you look inside one of these .rttm's, say the opensmile_sad one, it will look as follows:

 ```
 SPEAKER	participant23	1	0.00	0.77	<NA>	<NA>	speech	<NA>
-SPEAKER	participant23	1	0.77	0.61	<NA>	<NA>	nonspeech	<NA>
 SPEAKER	participant23	1	1.38	2.14	<NA>	<NA>	speech	<NA>
-SPEAKER	participant23	1	3.52	0.82	<NA>	<NA>	nonspeech	<NA>
 ```

-This means that LDC_SAD considered that the first 770 milliseconds of the audio were speech; followed by 610 milliseconds of non-speech, followed by 2.14 seconds of speech; etc.
+This means that opensmile_sad considered that the first 770 milliseconds of the audio were speech; followed by 610 milliseconds of non-speech, followed by 2.14 seconds of speech; etc.

-5. There are two diarization tools: diartk and yuniSeg.
-Here are example commands to run each, for the data/ input folder:
+5. There is one **pure diarization** tool: diartk.
+Here is the command to run, for the data/ input folder:

-`$ vagrant ssh -c "tools/diartk.sh  data/ noisemes"`
+`$ vagrant ssh -c "tools/diartk.sh  data/ noisemes_sad"`
-`$ vagrant ssh -c "tools/yuniSeg.sh data/ noisemes"`

-Diarization tools only perform talker diarization (i.e., *who* speaks) but not speech activity detection (*when* is someone speaking).
+Pure diarization tools only perform talker diarization (i.e., *who* speaks) but not speech activity detection (*when* is someone speaking).
 Therefore, this system requires some form of SAD.
 The third parameter ('noisemes') tells the system which SAD annotation to use, from among the list:

 - ldc_sad: this means you want the system to use the output of the LDC_SAD system.
 If you have not run LDC_SAD, the system will run it for you.
-- noisemes: this means you want the system to use the output of the noisemes system.
+- noisemes_sad: this means you want the system to use the output of the noisemes_sad system.
 If you have not run LDC_SAD, the system will run it for you.
-- opensmile: this means you want the system to use the output of the opensmile system.
+- opensmile_sad: this means you want the system to use the output of the opensmile system.
 If you have not run opensmile, the system will run it for you.
-- tocombosad: this means you want the system to use the output of the tocombo_sad system.
+- tocombo_sad: this means you want the system to use the output of the tocombo_sad system.
 If you have not ran tocombosad, the system will run it for you.
 - textgrid: this means you want the system to use your textgrid annotations.
 Notice that all tiers count, so if you have some tiers that are non-speech, you should remove them from your textgrids before you start.
 Please note that the system will convert your textgrids into .rttm in the process.
 - eaf: this means you want the system to use your eaf annotations.
 Notice that all tiers count, so if you have some tiers that are non-speech, you should remove them from your eaf files before you start.
 Please note that the system will convert your eafs into .rttm in the process.
 - rttm: this means you want the system to use your rttm annotations.
 Notice that all annotations that say "speech" in the eigth column count as such.

-Finally, if no parameter is provided, the system will default to noisemes.
+Finally, if no parameter is provided, the system will default to noisemes_sad.

+6. There is one **role assignment** tool, which classifies spoken turns into three roles: children, female adults, male adults.
+It exists in two versions.

+The version we call "yunitator" takes the raw recording as input.
+To call this one, do

+`$ vagrant ssh -c "tools/yunitator.sh data/"`

+The version we call "yuniSeg" takes the raw recording as well as a SAD as input.
+To call this one, do

+`$ vagrant ssh -c "tools/yuniSeg.sh data/ noisemes_sad"`

+Both of them return one rttm per sound file, with an estimation of where there are vocalizations by children, female adults, and male adults.

+For more information on the model underlying them, see the Yunitator section below.

-6. If you have some annotations that you have made, you probably want to know how well our tools did - how close they were to your hard-earned human annotations.
+7. If you have some annotations that you have made, you probably want to know how well our tools did - how close they were to your hard-earned human annotations.
 To find out, type a command like the one below:

-`$ vagrant ssh -c "tools/eval.sh data/ noisemes"`
+`$ vagrant ssh -c "tools/eval.sh data/ noisemes_sad"`

 Notice there are 2 parameters provided to the evaluation suite.
 The first parameter tells the system which folder to analyze (in this case, the whole data/ folder).
-The second parameter indicates which tool's output to evaluate (in this case, noisemes).
+The second parameter indicates which tool's output to evaluate (in this case, noisemes_sad).
 The system will use the .rttm annotations if they exist; or the .eaf ones if the former are missing; or the .textgrid of neither .rttm nor .eaf are found.
 If you want to evaluate a diarization produced by the diartk tool, you will have to specify a third parameter, to tell the system which SAD was used to compute the diartk outputs you want to evaluate.
 E.G. :
 `$ vagrant ssh -c "tools/eval.sh data/ diartk noisemes_sad`

-7. Last but not least, you should **remember to halt the virtual machine**.
+8. Last but not least, you should **remember to halt the virtual machine**.
 If you don't, it will continue running in the background, taking up useful resources!
 To do so, simply navigate to the DiViMe folder on your terminal and type in:

 `$ vagrant halt`